wolfiestyle/frappe/README.md

 # frappe - FRP library for Rust

 Functional Reactive Programming library inspired by [Carboxyl](https://github.com/aepsil0n/carboxyl).
-It's designed to efficiently pass objects around by avoiding cloning as much as possible.
+It's designed to efficiently pass objects around by avoiding cloning as much as possible, and by avoiding atomic operations (only Rc/RefCell used).
+Because of that threading is not directly supported, but instead it provides methods to interface with channels.

 [Documentation](https://docs.rs/frappe)